michaelh00/Digital_Scholarship_Tools/doc/Topics and Documents.rst

 Image Processing
 ----------------
+The document `picture_format.ipynb <https://github.com/michaelh00/Data_Science_Tools/blob/master/Image_Processing/picture_format.ipynb>`_
-The document "picture_format.ipynb" illustrates the following procedures:
+illustrates the following procedures:

 - how to generate images with numpy arrays
 - how to save them in .png format